Course Duration: 2 years

 - A good grade in Chemistry will also improve your prospects of gaining a place on many other highly competitive higher education courses such as Law, Accountancy, Engineering, Psychology and Physiotherapy

-- A wide range of careers in industry.
+- A wide range of careers in industry with high starting salary.